-Gita specialises in the fields of commercial and chancery law, in particular contractual disputes and insolvency issues, and has been a member of Five Paper since October 2012.
+Gita specialises in commercial and insolvency law and has been a member of Five Paper since October 2012.

-Gita recently acted as junior to Rachel Sleeman in a successful £22m claim brought by the Lord Chancellor against Blavo & Co Solicitors and John Blavo – EWHC 3556 (QB).
+Gita recently acted as junior counsel, to Rachel Sleeman in the widely reported Blavo litigation, successfully representing the Lord Chancellor in the £22m claim against Blavo & Co Solicitors and John Blavo – Lord Chancellor v Blavo and Co Solictors Ltd EWHC 3556 (QB).

 Insolvency and asset recovery